Nisticism/arithmetic-problem-randomizer/planning.md

         b).
 The app could allow for multiple wrong guesses c).
 The app could allow for multiple different types of expressions, and check boxes to save these settings d).
-Each number in the expressions could have a minimum and maximum value that users can edit!
+Each number in the expressions could have a minimum and maximum value that users can edit! e).
+The number of consecutive correct answers could be displayed somewhere 4).
-4).
 Each expression should be randomly generated with two variables.
 Each variable should have a range.
 5).
 A function should be called each time the user clicks submit that checks to see if the number in the input box matches the correct answer.